Raised:

 Buffalo

-The Coldest Night of the Year is a winterrific family-friendly walk in support of local charities serving people experiencing hurt, hunger, and homelessness.
-Join us on February 24, 2024 - team up, fundraise, walk, and take a moment to look closer... because it’s cold out there.
+The Coldest Night of the Year is a winterrific family-friendly fundraising walk in support of local charities.
+Let’s change the tune for people experiencing hurt, hunger, and homelessness... because it’s cold out there.
+Join us on February 22, 2025 - team up, fundraise, and walk with us!

 Event Day Details